NN-Bayat/Sue-portfolio__1-22-2025/README.md

-# portfolio-sue
+# Description

-**:** A sleek, fully responsive platform that combines creativity and functionality with interactive modals and a smooth user experience.
+**Sue Ayers-:** A sleek, fully responsive platform that combines creativity and functionality with interactive modals and a smooth user experience.
 Designed with seamless transitions and a modern aesthetic, it adapts beautifully across all devices.
 The user interface is intuitive, making navigation effortless and engaging.
 Each section is carefully crafted to showcase the work in a visually appealing way.
 Whether on mobile or desktop, the experience remains dynamic and immersive.

+#  Photoes

 <p align="center">
   <img src="![screencapture-127-0-0-1-5500-2025-01-22-04_16_25](https://github.com/user-attachments/assets/aadfd971-2e1e-4236-9cb9-0c35b637de7c) " width="200" style="display:inline-block;" />